JamesRobertSutcliffe/gla-digital-experience-task/README.md

 ## Description

 I decided to create a backend app in node.js utilising an asynchronous functional approach.
 The app initially scraps the provided URL and stores the scraped data in an array.
 When the app runs the user is prompted to enter a search term, the array or URL is iterated over, each item is fetched and checked against the search term.
 The console then logs each URL that includes the search term in it's body as well as the number of articles it appears in.
-A .txt report is also written which contains the report.
+A .txt file is also written which contains the report.

 ## How to use